paulosomaini/xtreg2way/README.md

 produces the standard errors robust to heteroscedasticity and serial correlation proposed by Arellano (1987).
 This option will work with cluster specification, and will choose clustervar=iid if clustervar option is omitted.

-`output3 <- xtreg2way(..., se ="11")`

-adds the degree of freedom correction performed by Stata xtreg, fe.

 `output3 <- xtreg2way(..., se ="2")`

 generates errors robust to heteroscedasticity but assumes no correlation within group or serial correlation, i.e., the "robust" estimator in Stata. his option will break if there is a clustervar selected.